linode/apl-docs/docs/get-started/installation/custom.md

 ### Metrics Server

-APL installs a Metrics Server.
-If your provider already installed Metrics Server on their managed Kubernetes service, then disable Metrics Server in APL:
+The Metrics Server is installed.
+If your provider already installed Metrics Server on their managed Kubernetes service, then disable the Metrics Server:

 ```yaml
 apps: